Perfect Pumpkin Sourdough Bread

-This delicious and moist sourdough pumpkin bread combines the earthy flavors of fall with the tangy flavor of sourdough.
+This delicious and moist pumpkin sourdough bread combines the earthy flavors of fall with the tangy flavor of sourdough.
+It’s simple to make with either sourdough starter or discard!

 As the leaves change color and a chill creeps into the air, there’s nothing quite like the aroma of freshly baked bread wafting through the house.
-Sourdough pumpkin bread is the perfect treat to ring in the pumpkin season.
-Get ready to slice into a warm, homemade loaf of pumpkin sourdough bread that’s sure to become a seasonal favorite!
+Pumpkin bread is the perfect treat to ring in the fall season.
+Get ready to slice into a warm, homemade loaf of pumpkin sourdough bread – it’s sure to become a seasonal favorite!

 This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.

-• Baking soda: This leavening agent reacts with the sourdough to give this bread a good rise
+• Baking soda: This leavening agent reacts with the sourdough to give the bread a good rise

 • Cinnamon: We will use a good helping of this warming spice